sschleemilch/slimline.nvim/README.md

 <!-- panvimdoc-ignore-end -->

+> [!WARNING]
+> The project is new, does not have releases and is a Work in Progress.
+Therefore interfaces can change frequently

 A minimal Neovim statusline written in Lua.
 Do we need another statusline?
 Probably not, do we have one?
 Yep